bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 ### How do I make sure that authenticated shoppers who sign out from the checkout page are also signed out of the headless storefront?

 To ensure you log shoppers off from the checkout page and the headless storefront, developers should pass an `onSignOut` option to `embedCheckout` to handle sign out events from the checkout page.
-There is not a corresponding event to handle logging in on the checkout page.

 ## Related resources